Death doula

-A death midwife, or death doula, is a person who assists in the dying process, much like a midwife or doula does with the birthing process.
+A death doula, or death midwife, is a person who assists in the dying process, much like a midwife or doula does with the birthing process.
 It is often a community based role, aiming to help families cope with death, recognizing it as a natural and important part of life.
 The role can supplement and go beyond hospice.
 These specialists perform a large variety of services, including but not limited to creating death plans, and providing spiritual, psychological, and social support before and just after death.
 Their role can also include more logistical activities, helping with services, planning funerals and memorial services, and guiding mourners in their rights and responsibilities.

-The presence of the role of a modern death midwife has been evolving in recent years, including a controversy over the regulation process for the position and the use of the term "midwife" as opposed to doula, and bills proposed to regulate the process and provide licenses for death doulas.
+The presence of the role of a modern death doula has been evolving in recent years, including a controversy over the regulation process for the position and the use of the term "midwife" as opposed to doula, and bills proposed to regulate the process and provide licenses for death doulas.
 The terms "end-of-life doula", "end of life guide", "home funeral guide" and "celebrant" are also used.
 The field has also seen a significant rise in training organizations, which train hospitals along with individuals.

-Historical role of death midwives
+Historical role of death doulas

-The rise of death midwives is a relatively new movement, with private certification programs following the legacy of pilot programs in clinical care.
+The rise of death doulas is a relatively new movement, with private certification programs following the legacy of pilot programs in clinical care.
 One of the first movements was started in New York in 2000, a volunteer program focused on pairing so-called "doulas" with terminally ill people.
 The program was funded by the Shira Ruskay Center of the Jewish Board of Family and Children's Services and NYU Medical Center, and began pairing five volunteers with patients.
 The program was ultimately named "Doula to Accompany and Comfort".
 The volunteers went through training on both clinical and spiritual aspects, including, but not limited to, the complexities of end of life health care, physical issues like incontinence and disorientation, and hope in the face of death.

 The next major clinical implementation of the death doula methodology was at the Baylor Supportive and Palliative Care Service and Clinical Ethics Committee shortly after the establishment of the New York program.
 Members of this department including palliative care nurses, chaplains, and therapists worked together to create a program in consultation with the New York program.
 From there, a program involving a 6-week training program was formed to work hand in hand with clinical medicine, wherein doulas are referred by nurses, social workers, and therapists, and must be specifically ordered by the doctor.
 After being ordered, volunteer-trained doulas are matched by the hospital's reverend to individual cases.
 While the Doula to Accompany and Comfort program provided outpatient services as well as inpatient, the Baylor program is only for inpatients.